ALL ABOUT

 What is Audio Description?

-Audio description, also known as video description or descriptive narration, is additional narration that makes visual content more accessible to individuals who are blind or visually impaired.
+Audio description, also known as video description or descriptive narration, is additional narration that makes visual content accessible to blind and low-vision people.
 It involves the narration of key visual elements, such as actions, settings, facial expressions, and other relevant details, to provide a comprehensive audio representation of what is happening on the screen.

-The goal is to ensure that people with visual disabilities can fully understand and enjoy the content by receiving additional verbal descriptions of visual information.
+The goal is to ensure that people with visual disabilities can fully understand and enjoy the content by receiving additional verbal descriptions.

 Audio description plays a crucial role in promoting inclusivity and equal access to media and entertainment for people with visual impairments.